 Issue 0 – Art Therapy (2013) and Issue 1 – Flexibility (2014).

-Defined by curator Alana Kushnir as a “post-internet artist”, Federica studied in London for years and graduated from LCC (University of the Arts London) in 2015.
+Defined by curator and art lawyer Alana Kushnir, from Serpentine Galleries, as a “post-internet artist”, Federica graduated from LCC (University of the Arts London) in 2015.

 She currently lives and works in Italy, her homeland.